Hellooo, beautiful people of the internet!

 Elsa blinked.
 "Well…" she said, looking to the side and thinking about something crazy that Anna (the epitome of crazy) would want to do.
 She snapped her eyes back to her wife's.
 "I'll come home early, and we'll wall-paper each other," she laughed.

 Elsa shook her head.
 "I gotta work."
 Anna's lip pouted and she humphed in dissatisfaction.
-Elsa laughed lightly and littered kisses over her face.
+Elsa laughed and littered kisses over her face.
 "You're cute when you pout."
-Anna giggled as Elsa continued her barrage of kisses before stopping and in her eyes.
+Anna giggled as Elsa continued her barrage of kisses before stopping and looking in her eyes.
 "But I don't see why I can't spare a few minutes," she added with a loopy grin.

 Anna playfully smacked Elsa's shoulder (to which the blonde laughed) and pressed against Elsa for a searing kiss that she hoped would leave the blonde dazed enough to forget about work.